 Bacterial meningitis is a serious infection of the brain and the fluid that surrounds the brain.
 Bacterial meningitis is a life-threatening infection.
-Individuals who have a cochlear implant are at increased risk for bacterial meningitis.
-Although this risk is small, it is important for children and adults with a cochlear implant to be vaccinated against the bacteria that can gain entry into the brain and commonly cause bacterial meningitis.
+Individuals who have a cochlear implant are at increased risk of bacterial meningitis.
+Although this risk is small, it is important for children and adults with a cochlear implant to be vaccinated against the bacteria that commonly causes bacterial meningitis.
 Two types of bacteria have produced the majority of cases of meningitis after cochlear implantation: Streptococcus pneumoniae (Pneumococcus) and Haemophilus influenzae type b (Hib).

-Cochlear implant users and their families should be aware that vaccines against pneumococcus (‘pneumo’ vaccine) and Hib are widely available.
-These vaccines strengthen the body’s ability to protect against the common causes of bacterial meningitis.
-Some infections with pneumococcus are now not treatable with routine antibiotics.
-This is another reason for considering these vaccinations.
+Vaccines against pneumococcus (‘pneumo’ vaccine) and Hib are widely available and aim to strengthen the body’s ability to protect against the common causes of bacterial meningitis.
+Some infections with pneumococcus are now not treatable with routine antibiotics and this is another reason why the vaccination is strongly recommended.

 There are two types of pneumococcal vaccine, the Pneumococcal Conjugate vaccine (Prevenar®) and Pneumococcal Polysaccharide vaccine (Pneumovax®) Prevenar® is given as part of the routine infant immunisation schedule in Australia and would normally be administered at 2, 4, and 12 months of age.
 A dose of Prevenar® at 6 months of age is given for children who are ‘at medical risk’, which should include children receiving a cochlear implant.
 For children with cochlear implant(s), an extra dose of Pneumovax is recommended at 4 years.
 It is important to check that your child has received all doses of their Prevenar® and Pneumovax® series, and if not, to catch up.